CASTLE AND GARDENS CLOSED |reopening 28th March 2024

 His Grace the Duke of Argyll is happy to make his archive available to visitors and researchers from all over the world, who are interested in the history of his family or investigating family and local history, Gaelic and Celtic studies, military, political, economic and social history, agriculture and industry, architecture and more.

-To book a visit or tour, please email: archives@inveraray-castle.com
+To book an individual research visit or a group visit, please email: archives@inveraray-castle.com

 Individual Research

 Please provide at least 4 weeks advance notice of your intended visit, providing information about your research topic and what you are hoping to discover.
-The archivist will advise whether there are records to assist your research and of any potential difficulties in accessing them eg. poor physical condition, language or handwriting.
+The archives team will confirm whether your preferred date is possible and advise whether there are records to assist your research and of any potential difficulties in accessing them, e.g. poor physical condition, language or handwriting.

 Group Visits